mathesar-foundation/mathesar-website/free-install.md

 In return, we’d like to regularly hear your honest feedback on Mathesar.
 This will help us continue to make improvements.
 {% endcapture %}

-{% include page-header.html header='We\'ll help you install Mathesar for free (limited availability)' subheader=subheader actions=actions %}
+{% include page-header.html header='We\'ll help you install Mathesar for free (limited slots available)' subheader=subheader actions=actions %}

 {% include free-install-form.html %}